Can I Get Medicare at Age 62?

 Frequently asked questions

-No, you can't get Medicare at age 62 unless you have end-stage renal disease (ESRD) or ALS (Amyotrophic Lateral Sclerosis), also called Lou Gehrig's disease, or you've gotten Social Security Disability Income (SSDI) for 24 months.
-Early retirees can usually get affordable coverage through their state health exchange.
+No, you can't get Medicare at age 62 unless you have kidney failure (end-stage renal disease) or ALS (Amyotrophic Lateral Sclerosis, also called Lou Gehrig's disease), or you've gotten Social Security Disability Income (SSDI) for 24 months.
+Early retirees can get coverage through HealthCare.gov or their state's health exchange.
+Medicaid is an option if you have a low income.

 How can I retire at 62 and get health insurance?

-If you retire at age 62, you can get cheap coverage through HealthCare.gov or your state health marketplace.
-You may be eligible for free government health insurance, called Medicaid, if you make roughly $22,000 per year or less as a single person (about $29,000 per year for a couple).
+If you retire at age 62, you may be able to get cheap coverage through HealthCare.gov or your state health marketplace.
+You could also be eligible for free government health insurance, called Medicaid, if you make roughly $22,000 per year or less as a single person.

 Medicare age requirements, costs and open enrollment dates came from CMS.gov and Medicare.gov.
 Medicare requirements and Social Security eligibility rules came from SSA.gov.